FIWARE/tutorials.Entity-Relationships/README.md

             52.554699
         ]
     },
-    "max_capacity": 50,
+    "maxCapacity": 50,
     "name": "Corner Unit"
 }
 ```

-As you can see there are currently three additional property attributes present `location`, `max_capacity` and `name`
+As you can see there are currently three additional property attributes present `location`, `maxCapacity` and `name`

 ## Creating a one-to-many Relationship

 In databases, foreign keys are often used to designate a one-to-many relationship - for example every shelf is found in a single store and a single store can hold many shelving units.
 In order to remember this information we need to add an association relationship similar to a foreign key.
-Batch processing can again be used to amend the existing the `SHELF` entities to add a `store` attribute holding the relationship to each shelf.
+Batch processing can again be used to amend the existing the **Shelf** entities to add a `store` attribute holding the relationship to each shelf.

-The value of the `store` attribute corresponds to a URN associated to a `STORE` entity itself.
+The value of the `store` attribute corresponds to a URN associated to a **Store** entity itself.

 The URN follows a standard format: `urn:ngsi-ld:<entity-type>:<entity-id>`